 Origin verification and detection of counterfeit Australian wines

 Wine is periodically the subject of substitution or counterfeiting.
 While some cases can be easily detected, such as those involving spelling errors on labels, other cases suggest that an increasingly sophisticated approach to addressing counterfeiting is required.
-Efforts to establish the authenticity of a wine sample have been underway for many years, particularly in Europe, with mixed success.
-This project had the aim of protecting Brand Australia, and ultimately individual producer brands, by investigating the possibility of a robust authenticity framework based on the discriminating power and robustness of several classes of determinants that draw on differences arising from unrelated variables such as climate, soil/petrology or genetic source.
+Efforts to establish the authenticity of a wine sample have been under way for many years, particularly in Europe, with mixed success.
+This project aims to protect the reputation of Australian wine and individual producer brands by:

 - developing a robust way to quickly ascertain the authenticity of an unknown wine sample (using inherent product compositional attributes such as ratios of metal isotopes and elemental content)

 - building an elemental database (and/or validating existing databases) of wines of known origin both domestically and internationally

 - validating use of rapid spectral techniques to compare counterfeited wines against a known reference wine.